-If you previously enabled Active Slave NIS Server Exists, enter the hostnames used as slaves and click Next.
-If you do not use slave servers, the slave configuration is skipped and you continue directly to the dialog for the database configuration.
+- 4 If you previously enabled Active Slave NIS Server Exists, enter the hostnames used as slaves and click Next. - 5 If you do not use slave servers, the slave configuration is skipped and you continue directly to the dialog for the database configuration.
 Here, specify the maps, the partial databases to transfer from the NIS server to the client.
 The default settings are usually adequate.
+Leave this dialog with Next. - 6 Check which maps should be available and click Next to continue.